Guinn v. United States: Case

-The case was argued before the Court on October 17, 1913.
+The case was argued before the Supreme Court on October 17, 1913.
 It represented the second appearance before the Court of John W. Davis as United States Solicitor General and the first case in which the National Association for the Advancement of Colored People (NAACP) filed a brief.
-After the case was argued, the Supreme Court ruled that the Grandfather Clause of the Constitution of Oklahoma was created and intended to exclude as many illiterate black people as possible and include as many illiterate whites as possible.
-The number of black citizens allowed to vote under the clause approximately equals the number of white citizens barred from voting.
-This is undoubtedly proof of discrimination and differences in classifying whites and blacks into two classes of illiterates.
+After the case was argued, the Court ruled that the grandfather clause of the Constitution of Oklahoma was created and intended to exclude as many illiterate black people as possible and include as many illiterate whites as possible.
 Therefore, the entire amendment regarding illiteracy in voters is wholly unconstitutional, violating the 15th Amendment.
 The clause was implemented as a way to try to avoid violating the 15th Amendment while still disenfranchising black voters.
-The previous conditions of servitude based on the race or skin color of people rendered them incapable of gaining literacy or meeting the ambiguously formed loopholes within said clause.
 The convictions of Guinn and Beal were upheld.

 Decision

 The Supreme Court handed down its decision in Guinn v.
 United States together with Myers v.
 Anderson, which concerned a grandfather clause in the Maryland constitution.
 In its decision published on June 21, 1915, the Court found "the grandfather clauses in the Maryland and Oklahoma constitutions to be repugnant to the Fifteenth Amendment and therefore null and void".
 In his majority opinion, Chief Justice Edward Douglass White held that the grandfather clause was clearly designed to interfere with the voting rights protections of the Fifteenth Amendment even though it was racially neutral on its face.